Veronica Redd: Life and career

-Veronica Redd (born August 8, 1948) is an American actress who played the character of Mamie Johnson on The Young and the Restless.
+Redd played the character of Mamie Johnson on The Young and the Restless.
 She is the second actress to play the role, having taken over from Marguerite Ray.
 Redd played the role from 1990 to 1995, and again from 1999 to 2004.
-In her first Hollywood acting role and TV series appearance, Redd appeared on the CBS-TV sitcom The Jeffersons playing Edith "Edie" Stokes (George Jefferson's old Navy buddy former best friend) who has transitioned to George's disbelief initially but slowly accepted her in the Season 4 episode titled "Once a Friend".
+She was the show's first contract African-American character.
+She returned to role in 2023 in celebration of its 50th anniversary.